No, you do not need any qualifying time to enter any of the Open Water Swimming Series events.

 *13-year-olds looking to undertake a qualifying swim for a solo Rottnest Channel Swim crossing are asked to contact Swimming WA direct on (08) 9328 4599.

 We strongly suggest you enter before the respective cut off days for each event.
-However, there will be up to 20 late entries taken on the day.
-Late registrations will run from 6:30am – 7:15am.
-This number and times will be strictly adhered to as it is a serious water safety issue.
+However, late entries can be taken on the day.
+Late registrations will run from 6:30am – 7:15am and include a late entry fee.
+This time will be strictly adhered to as it is a serious water safety issue.

 *Please note – if an event is sold out beforehand there will be no late registrations taken on the day.

-Every swimmer will receive a briefing email outlining on the day logistics of the event on the Friday prior to the event.
-Should you not receive the briefing please call the Swimming WA office.
+Every swimmer will receive an eticket via email containing event information.
+For further event day logistics please refer to the event page.
+Should you not receive your eticket in the week prior to your event please call the Swimming WA office.

 They will be published in the results section of this website and will be live throughout the race.

-If you wish to use your time to qualify for national competition and/or be eligible for points towards the 2017/18 OWS Series leaderboard, then you must adhere to Swimming Australia’s (SAL) Open Water By-Law 7 regarding swimwear.
-This By-Law is available within the full 2017/2018 Swimsuit guidelines found here.
+If you wish to use your time to qualify for national competition and/or be eligible for points towards the OWS Series leaderboard, then you must adhere to Swimming Australia’s (SAL) Open Water By-Law 7 regarding swimwear.
+This By-Law is available within the full Swimsuit guidelines found her

 There are no restrictions on swimwear for those not looking for a nationally recognised qualifying time and/or those who are not vying for the overall Leaderboard championship.
 Continuing from last year, people wearing wetsuits will be eligible for recognition medals if they finish in the top three place-getters in their age group at any event (excepting the WA Open Water State Championships).